-Example 9.7: Traveling Salesman Tour through US Capital Cities
+Example 9.7: Traveling Salesman Tour of US Capital Cities

-Consider a cross-country trip where you want to travel the fewest miles to visit all of the capital cities in all US states except Alaska and Hawaii.
-Finding the optimal route is an instance of the traveling salesman problem, which is described in section "Traveling Salesman Problem" on page 449.
+Consider a cross-country trip where you want to travel the fewest miles to visit all the capital cities in all US states (and the District of Columbia) except Alaska and Hawaii.
+Finding the optimal route is an instance of the traveling salesman problem, which is described in the section "Traveling Salesman Problem" on page 442.

-The following PROC SQL statements use the built-in data set maps.uscity to generate a list of the capital cities and their latitude and longitude:
+The following PROC SQL statements use the built-in data set mapsgfk.uscity to generate a list of the capital cities and their latitude and longitude: